Temple Newsam House is one of the great country houses of England.

 Famous as the birthplace of Lord Darnley, the mansion houses a rich collection of art in over 40 restored rooms to view.

-The grounds boast the largest working rare breeds farm in Europe and National Collections of plants and flowers.
+The grounds boast the largest working rare breeds farm in Europe (not free for Historic Houses members) and National Collections of plants and flowers.

 Today’s opening hours